SynthexBTC/Bitcoin-LoRa-Mesh/Wand-Solar-nRF52840-E22P868M30S/watchdog/README.md

 ### When power is low

 If the power stays low **3.4v** for a full 10 minutes, the battery turns off.
 It waits those 10 minutes on purpose, so a short, harmless dip in power doesn't trigger anything.
+The battery remains connected to the charger so it can be recharged by the sun, with no further discharging.

 ### When power comes back